dimitriskarakaxas/dimitriskarakaxas/README.md

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="460" height="300" />

-- 🚧 Currently I'm working on personal projects
+- 💪 Currently I'm working as a freelance software engineer
-- 🌱 These days I'm learning JavaScript and SQL
+- 💰 Looking for new clients who wants to work with me
-- 👯 I'm looking forward to collaborate on any Open Source project which I consider it interesting
+- I'm looking forward to collaborate on any Open Source project which I consider it interesting
 - 🖥️ Linux enthusiast
+- 🏆 2021 Goals:
+  - Master React.
+  - Publish my portfolio.
+  - Contribute and publish more open source projects.

 ## Languages and Tools